cKlee/marcspec-article/article.md

 # MARCspec - a common MARC record path language

+## Abstract

+MARCspec is a specification for referencing data in MARC records.
+MARCspecs are encoded as string and the purpose of the specification is it to unify the way how MARC data gets referenced.
+Relying on this specification, MARCspec parsers could be build, which serve as a basis and assure a common syntax for filter functionalities across different tools.

 ## Introduction

 People who are familiar with the MARC21 format [1] and especially with the MARC21 format for bibliographic data [2] know what it means when they read